bombasticSlacks/3-skill/Gear.md

 ## Traits
 These are some of the traits gear might have used as shorthand for certain effects or uses.

+### Skilled
+Gear that will usually require a skill test whill be refered to as Skilled(X) where X is the required skill.
+Some skilled gear may be used in scenarios where a skill test isn't required.

 ### Unskilled
 Gear that doesn't require skill to operate will be marked with "unskilled".
 It is assumed most gear will otherwise still require you to perform a [Skill Test](Game/Core/Terminology#Skill%20Test) of some kind.
 Generally, gear facilitates or aids with actions that would otherwise be impossible, it doesn't make them guaranteed.
 Even gear marked as unskilled may, if used in unorthodox ways, still require a skill test.